-- Can I file for SSD if I currently receive widow’s benefits?
+- Can I file for SSD if I currently receive widow’s benefits from Social Security?
 Yes, you can!
-However, there are a few things you should know before you apply.
-If approved, the SSA will compare your approved widow’s and SSD benefit amounts.
+However, there are a few things to know before you apply.
+If approved, the SSA will compare your widow’s and SSD benefit amounts.
 Then, they’ll pay you whichever benefit amount is higher – but not both.
 For example: Let’s say you currently get $1,000/month in widow’s benefits.
 However, you also qualify for $1,500 in SSD benefits.
 The SSA then pays you $1,500 in benefits going forward, because you cannot receive $2,500 in combined payments.
 Once you reach normal retirement age (i.e., 66 or 67), your benefits automatically convert into regular Social Security.

-- I retired early due to disability.
+- I retired early for health reasons.
 Can I get SSD benefits if I’m drawing early retirement?
 No, it’s illegal to draw early retirement and SSD benefits on the same work record.

 You May Qualify for Legal Assistance

 You’re 2x more likely to get approved for SSD benefits right away if a Social Security attorney files your claim.
 Think you can’t afford a lawyer to help you?
 Disability attorneys work on contingency, so you owe $0 for legal assistance if you don’t win benefits.
 And if you do win, you’ll only pay a small, one-time fee.

 Most people who qualify for legal assistance through our website receive $12,000+ in lump-sum backpay as well as monthly benefits.
 Those who apply on their own without legal assistance typically wait 18-24 months to receive their first SSD payment.
 However, the SSA usually denies them benefits the first time.
 These applicants usually only win benefits on appeal after pleading their case before a judge several months or years later.

 Want free expert claim help without leaving your home?
 Click the button below to sign up for a free phone call during regular weekday business hours: